 K’NEX’s willingness to bring back production and invest in a local supply chain is paying dividends.
 As the figure shows, the cost to K’NEX of manufacturing in the United States is approximately 19 percent lower than the cost of manufacturing in China.

-The key source of savings from coming back to the US is in reduced inventory costs.
-Demand for K’NEX toys has a strong seasonal component.
-The holiday shopping season causes a large demand spike every year, but estimating the spike’s size and timing makes ordering and storing the right amount of inventory an expensive, risky endeavor.
+The key source of savings from coming back to the U.S. is in reduced inventory costs.
+Since the demand for K’NEX toys has a strong seasonal component, the holiday shopping season causes a large demand spike every year.
+However, estimating the demand spike’s size and timing makes ordering and storing the right amount of inventory an expensive, risky endeavor.
 Because of its long supply chain, K’NEX had to carry extra inventory, which meant spending on product that might never be needed, and these costs were substantial.

-Other efficiency gains have come from increased automation, reduced miscommunication, elimination of time zone differences, and better quality control.
-Direct labor costs are hard to see in the figure, both because they are embedded within processes such as sorting and packaging, and because they are a relatively small portion of K’NEX’s total costs—around 5 percent.
-For K’NEX, and potentially many other companies, the multiple cost advantages of manufacturing domestically more than offset any savings associated with lower labor costs abroad.
+Other efficiency gains have come from increased automation, reduced miscommunication, elimination of time zone differences and better quality control.
+Direct labor costs are hard to see in the figure, both because they are embedded within processes such as sorting and packaging, and because they are a relatively small portion of K’NEX’s total costs – around 5 percent.
+For K’NEX, and potentially many other companies, the multiple cost advantages of manufacturing domestically more than offset the lower labor costs abroad.